Subdimensional Entanglement Entropy: From Geometric-Topological Response to Mixed-State Holography: Introduction

-where $\rho_A$ is the reduced density matrix on $A$, $\alpha$ is a nonuniversal coefficient, and $\zeta(A)$ denotes the subleading, potentially universal, term.
-We analytically compute SEE in a range of models—including cluster states, discrete Abelian gauge theories, fracton orders, and Wen plaquette model—and demonstrate that SEE provides a powerful geometric and topological probe.
-As a representative case, while SSPT phases~\cite{You2018} and topological orders may share similar EE scaling due to spurious contributions~\cite{Zou2016,Williamson2019a,Stephen2019,Kato2020}, they are sharply distinguished by SEE: in SSPT phases, $\zeta(A)$ depends on the \textit{geometry and orientation} of $A$, whereas in topological orders it depends solely on \textit{topology}.
-We therefore identify two fundamental types—\textit{geometric SEE} (gSEE) and \textit{topological SEE} (tSEE).
-Fracton orders~\cite{Chamon2005,Haah2011,Vijay2015,Vijay2016} can host both simultaneously.
+where $|A|$ denotes the volume of $A$, $\rho_A$ is the reduced density matrix on $A$, $\alpha$ is a nonuniversal coefficient, and $\zeta(A)$ is a subleading term that can contain universal information.
+Note that since $A$ is subdimensional, its volume is equivalently its surface measure.
+By analytically computing SEE, we demonstrate that SEE resolves geometric and topological structures invisible to conventional EE in several representative models, including cluster states, $\mathbb{Z}_q$ topological orders, and fracton orders.
+In particular, SSPT phases~\cite{You2018} and topological orders can exhibit similar EE scaling~\cite{Zou2016,Williamson2019a,Stephen2019,Kato2020}, yet SEE distinguishes them sharply: in SSPT phases, $\zeta(A)$ depends on the \textit{geometry and orientation} of $A$, whereas in topological orders it depends only on the \textit{topology} of $A$.
+This motivates two complementary notions, namely \textit{geometric SEE} (gSEE) and \textit{topological SEE} (tSEE), which can coexist in fracton orders.

-Beyond its role as a response probe, SEE naturally leads to a mixed-state perspective.
-Viewing $\rho_A$ as the density matrix of a mixed state defined on an SES allows us to identify all mixed-state symmetries explicitly.
-In open quantum systems, these symmetries separate into \textit{strong} and \textit{weak} classes~\cite{Buca2012,Ma2023a,Ma2023}: a strong symmetry $W$ satisfies $W\rho = e^{i\theta}\rho$, while a weak symmetry $w$ obeys $w\rho w^{\dagger} = \rho$, with $\theta$ a phase.
-These two types underlie phenomena such as strong-to-weak spontaneous symmetry breaking (SW-SSB), SPT orders in open systems, and nontrivial steady-state dynamics~\cite{Buca2012,Albert2014,Lieu2020,deGroot2022,Lessa2025,Zhang2025}.
-For stabilizer states studied here, we construct a rigorous one-to-one correspondence between stabilizers and mixed-state symmetries in SES $A$: strong symmetries correspond to stabilizers fully supported on $A$, while weak symmetries correspond to those partially supported on $A$ (Theorem~\ref{Theorem:strong_weak_stabilizers}).